We may earn money or products from the companies mentioned in this post.

 So every few months or so I go through my bank statements and check out what I’m paying for monthly and decide am I really using it and do I need it.
 Then if I don’t I cancel it and if I do I keep it.
 Sometimes I do use a service but I can get a smaller plan with less in it for cheaper.
 Always check that stuff out and make sure you are getting your money’s worth on stuff

 prioritize your spending

-There needs to be a certain amount of hierarchy to your spending with some things being nonnegotiable and more important than other purchases.
-There are set bills that are not a choice to pay like rent, utilities, car payment, gas for your car, groceries, etc.
+There needs to be a certain amount of hierarchy to your spending with some things being non-negotiable and more important than other purchases.
+There are set bills that are not a choice to pay such as rent, utilities, car payment, gas for your car, groceries, etc.

 Other than that though there are just some purchases that are going to be more important than others and you are going to have to make having the money for those things a higher priority.
 I’m talking about vet appointments for or school lunch fees.

 Then stuff like making sure you plan ahead in time for Christmas and Birthdays.
 Things that you know will be coming up but don’t happen all the time.
 All these things need to be the priority over spending money on opposed to the fun stuff like clothes, Target, dinners out, etc.

 Related Post: 7 Tips for Saving Money this Christmas

 Only go shopping with a list

 We use to spend so much money on groceries.
 Then end up wasting a ton of the food we bought because we either didn’t really need it or we bought too much.
 Once I started making a list and using it not just when I go to the grocery store but also at places like Target.
 I started only getting what I needed.